somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 \end{align}
 $$

 This is Q-learning and this time we get control over which actions to take, where-as with estimated state-values we were limited to a fixed policy (that we couldn't improve).
-Q-learing is awesome becuase it will converge to the optimal Q-values (and therefore policy).
+Q-learning is awesome because it will converge to the optimal Q-values (and therefore policy).
 Except you have to make sure you explore enough (state and actions) and remember to lower the learning rate (alpha) over time.
 Since Q-learning will converge to optimal values, it just becomes a question of how fast can I converge which is really a question of exploration vs exploitation (how do I chose which actions to take).
 That problem can be solved many ways, a simple solution is to take a random action with some probability, epsilon, or otherwise take the best action according to your Q-values.
 You can also start with some high value for epsilon and decrease it over time.
 Here's the basic algorithm for Q-learning:

 $$
 \begin{align}